smashdevcode/dotnet-csharp-streams-data-processing/README.md

 [https://azure.microsoft.com/en-us/services/cognitive-services/bing-news-search-api/](https://azure.microsoft.com/en-us/services/cognitive-services/bing-news-search-api/)

-Using the preview tool on the Bing News Search API home page, we can see that the order of the JSON elements has changed a bit, but the `name` and `description` elements are still present.
+Using the preview tool on the Bing News Search API home page, we can see that the order of the JSON elements has changed a bit, but the elements that are used in the videos are still present.

 ```
 {